-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.

 Note: To complete the degree in two years, students are advised to complete the courses in the sequence listed beginning in the fall semester.